 - Multilayer (3 or more layers) PCBs are only printed on 12”x 18” panels or larger.

-- The spacing (or panel margin) for 2 layer boards is 0.5 inches around the border of the panel, and .75 inches for multilayer boards.
+- To be conservative, plan for a border (or spacing) of 1 inch around the border of the panel.
+However, depending on the design the spacing or panel margin for 2 layer boards can be as little as 0.50 inches and 0.75 inches for multilayer boards.
 The spacing between boards should be 0.1 inches or 0.2 inches for round boards.

 - It is highly recommended that the total yield is greater than your desired quantity.
 This is to account for any possible board failures that may occur during manufacturing.